Stockport Branch Canal: Decline and closure

 The canal began to decline as a result of competition from railways and roads, and was described as derelict as early as 1922.

 Commercial carrying ceased in the 1930s but it lingered on into the 1950s as a barely navigable waterway.
 At one stage in the 1950s it was dredged but this improvement did not attract any traffic.
-Stockport Basin was the first section to be filled in but it was not until 1962 that the canal was officially abandoned by the British Transport Commission, who had been responsible for it since 1948.
+Stockport Basin was the first section to be filled in but it was not until the British Transport Commission Act 1962 (10 & 11 Eliz.
+2. c. xlii) was passed that the canal was officially abandoned by the British Transport Commission, who had been responsible for it since 1948.
 It took many years to fill in and this was a disagreeable procedure for people living along its length.

 Restoration movement

 Much of the line of the former canal remains intact and there were suggestions that if could be re-opened as an amenity canal in the early 2000s; these plans had the support of local authorities.
 A British Waterways report indicated that reopening the canal was technically feasible.

 The Manchester and Stockport Canal Society was formed in 2004, and have worked to improve the condition of the remains, as well as bringing them to public attention.
 This has included the erection of nine green plaques on significant structures along the route, and regular working parties to clean up the footpath which follows the original line of the canal.
 While the ultimate aim of the Society is to see the restoration of the canal for navigation, they recognise that this may take a long time, and so are concentrating on smaller, achievable projects.